Greyrat7490/gamma-lang/README.md

     a u64
 }

-// implment without an interface impl Test {
+// implement without an interface impl Test {
     fn inc(self) -> u64 {
         ret self.a + 1